Affiliate links on Android Authority may earn us a commission. Learn more.

 The Apple Watch Ultra treads new waters.
 With an enormous display and a rugged build, as a smartwatch and a fitness companion, it’s remarkable.
 As a dedicated adventure watch, it still has some ground to make up.
 Find out more in our Apple Watch Ultra review.

-Update, March 2023: Added details about added watchOS features and the lastest market competition.
+Update, June 2023: Added details about upcoming watchOS features and the latest competition.

 What you need to know about the Apple Watch Ultra